-The Temple of Luxor (daily from 6 am till 9 pm) was built by the 18th Dynasty pharaoh Amenhotep III (1387-1349 BCE), the grandson of the military genius Tuthmosis III, and expanded by the 19th Dynasty pharaoh Ramses II (1279-1213 BCE).
+Luxor Temple was built by the pharaoh Amenhotep III (1387-1349 BCE), the grandson of the military genius Tuthmosis III.
+It was expanded by the 19th Dynasty pharaoh Ramses II (1279-1213 BCE).
 Numerous other sovereigns, including Tutankhamun, Horemhab, and Alexander the Great enriched the construction with reliefs, inscriptions, and minor buildings.

-The Temple of Karnak was joined to the Luxor Temple by the avenue of sphinxes which leads straight up to the entrance pylon of Luxor Temple.
+Karnak Temple was joined to the Luxor Temple by the avenue of sphinxes which leads straight up to the entrance pylon of Luxor Temple.
 The pylon is decorated with reliefs of Ramses II’s victory in the Battle of Qadesh (as he claimed).
-On the left side of the pylon are the Egyptian camp and the war council; on the right side is the Battle of Qadesh.
+On the left side of the pylon are the Egyptian camp and the war council.
+While on the right side is the Battle of Qadesh.
 Below, in vertical bands of inscribed hieroglyphs, is the so-called Poem of Pentaur, which celebrates the pharaoh’s courage.
-The four large vertical slits on the façade were meant to hold the flagstaffs.
+Four large vertical slits on the façade were meant to hold the flagstaffs.

 Ramses II’s Open Court:

-Founded in the 12th century by the Sufi mystic Abu Al-Haggag, the mosque was built when the temple was almost completely covered in silt and sand.
-When excavations began on the temple, and houses were cleared away, the local people refused to allow any disturbance of the mosque.
+Founded in the 12th century by the Sufi mystic Abu Al-Haggag.
+The mosque was built when Luxor Temple was almost completely covered in silt and sand.
+When excavations began on the temple, and houses were cleared away.
+Local people refused to allow any disturbance of the mosque.
 Since the picturesque mosque hangs about 13 meters above ground level, with its foundations exposed.

 An annual Sufi mawlid (birthday festival) is held every year during the month of Sha’aban (the 8th month of the Islamic calendar) to celebrate the saint’s day.
 This is the largest festival in Upper Egypt.

-A portal (original entrance of the temple) leads from Ramses’s Court into the impressive Colonnade of Amenhotep III, of exquisite proportions and a fine example of the architecture of this period.
-The colonnade is made of two rows of seven columns.
+A portal (original entrance of the temple) leads from Ramses’s Court into the impressive Colonnade of Amenhotep III.
+The colonnade is of exquisite proportions and a fine example of the architecture of this period.
+It is made of two rows of seven columns.

 The reliefs on its walls, dating from the time of Tutankhamun (1333-1323 BCE) depict the great Opet festival that took place each year at the height of the flood.
-During the festival, the sacred statue of the god Amun-Re was taken out of the sanctuary at Karnak and, amidst great pomp and ceremony, transported in a scared barge to Luxor Temple to be reunited with the statues of his consort Mut and their son Khonsu.
+During the festival, the sacred statue of the god Amun-Re was taken out of the sanctuary at Karnak.
+Amidst great pomp and ceremony is transported in a scared barge to Luxor Temple to be reunited with the statues of his consort Mut and their son Khonsu.
 It remained here for a few days of celebrations and festivities, before being returned to Karnak Temple.

-The occasion offered the people of Thebes a rare opportunity to glimpse the statue of Amun-Re, a chance repeated at the end of the year when a second festival (Valley Festival) was held in which Amun-Re was carried across the Nile to visit the mortuary temples of the pharaohs on the west bank of Luxor.
+The occasion offered the people of Thebes a rare opportunity to glimpse the statue of Amun-Re.
+A chance repeated at the end of the year when a second festival (Valley Festival) was held.
+In this Valley Festival, Amun-Re was carried across the Nile to visit the mortuary temples of the pharaohs on the west bank of Luxor.

 Reliefs illustrating preparations for the Opet festival can be seen on the right-hand wall of Amenhotep III’s Colonnade (some of which was restored in the 1970s), including a rehearsal by dancing girls.
 They show the procession beginning at the gate of Karnak Temple, shown complete with flagstaffs, from which white-robed priests bear the sacred barge of Amun-Re down to the water’s edge.
 An enthusiastic audience claps hands in unison, and it is accompanied upstream by celebrates along the shore; a sacrifice of slaughtered animals is followed by a group of acrobats, and finally, offerings are made to the Theban Triad of Amun, Mut, and Khonsu at the Temple of Luxor.